seynur/blog/_posts/2026-01-10-building-a-behavioral-ml-engine-for-windows-authentication-logs-part2.md

       ```

 3. Configure:
       - both ingestion and output Splunk REST token (`ingestion.auth_token` & `output.auth_token`) & base Splunk urls (`ingestion.base_url` & `output.base_url`).
 Also, you can modify all configurations in the [settings.yaml](https://github.com/seynur/seynur-demos/blob/main/splunk/splunk_ml_sidecar/ml_sidecar/config/settings.yaml) file as you desired.

-      Note: We have both ingestion and output configurations that you may want to collect input from X server and send all data to another server setup.
+      > **Note**: We have both ingestion and output configurations that you may want to collect input from X server and send all data to another server setup.

       - `ingestion.earliest` & `ingestion.latest` time.
-Right now, we are ingesting the last -90d.
+Right now, we are ingesting the last 90 days.

       - you can modify your modeling setups. *For more information*, you can check either [my previous blog](http://blog.seynur.com/splunk/2025/12/24/building-a-behavioral-ml-engine-for-windows-authentication-logs-part1.html) or [splunk_ml_sidecar/ml_sidecar/README.md](https://github.com/seynur/seynur-demos/blob/main/splunk/splunk_ml_sidecar/ml_sidecar/README.md) file.

-      Note: There is no other algorithm than kmeans at this moment
+      > **Note**: There is no other algorithm other than k-means at this moment in this study.

 4. Change `OUT_FILE` as your full input file path in the [generator script](https://github.com/seynur/seynur-demos/blob/main/splunk/splunk_ml_sidecar/auth-windows-log-generator-as-json-with-real-user-behaviour.py), and generate synthetic authentication logs.